 Summer is here!
-And though it welcomes in all sorts of exciting outdoor activities, it also means higher temperatures which, if not prepared for, can wreak havoc on our bodies.
+And though it welcomes all sorts of exciting outdoor activities, it also means hiking in higher temperatures which, if not prepared for, can wreak havoc on our bodies.
 Don’t worry though, we’ve got you covered.
 Proper preparation for exerting yourself in the heat should never be overlooked, so we’ve gathered the most effective techniques to make sure you have a great time AND stay healthy.

 How to Dress for Hiking in the Heat